hyperledger/indy-hipe/text/indy-docs-framework/README.md

 - indy-crypto (soon to be ursa): https://github.com/hyperledger/indy-crypto

 In addition, we have created the indy-docs repository to hold general prose that explains indy concepts and provides users a jumping off point into the respective repos.
- - indy-docs: https://github.com/michaeldboyd/indy-docs/ (Provide this HIPE is accepted, we should create an official HL/indy-docs repo)
+ - indy-docs: https://github.com/michaeldboyd/indy-docs/ (Provided this HIPE is accepted, we should create an official HL/indy-docs repo)
 ## Implementation Details
 Each Indy project has a docs/ folder at the project root.
-This folder contains all of the documentation that you want to display in your html library.
+This folder contains all of the documentation that is relevant to the repository.
+The docs/source folder contains all of the documentation that will be built into the html library.
 Here is the indy-sdk docs/ folder as an example: https://github.com/michaeldboyd/indy-sdk/blob/sphinx-docs-test/docs

 We use two tools to build documentation:
 * [Sphinx](http://www.sphinx-doc.org/en/stable/): We've found this to be the most flexible tool to build html documentation from source and have cross-project search functionality.
 * [Readthedocs](http://readthedocs.org): A free documentation hosting service that works really well with Sphinx and is basically plug-n-play for maintainers.

-Each docs/ folder has 3 main files: `conf.py`, `index.rst`, and `Makefile`.
+Each docs/source/ folder has 3 main files: `conf.py`, `index.rst`, and `Makefile`.

 * `conf.py` contains all of the Sphinx configuration code.
 More details on how to edit the `conf.py` can be found [on the Sphinx website](http://www.sphinx-doc.org/en/master/usage/configuration.html).
 * `Makefile` is to build the docs locally.
 Local build instructions are below.